ForgeRock/sdk-sample-apps/README.md

 ## Documentation

-Documentation for the SDKs is provided at **<https://sdks.forgerock.com>**, and includes topics such as:
+Documentation for the SDKs is provided on [ForgeRock Backstage](https://backstage.forgerock.com/docs/sdks/latest/index.html), and includes topics such as:

 - Introducing the SDK Features
-- Preparing AM for use with the SDKS
+- Preparing your server for use with the SDKS
 - API Reference documentation

 ## Requirements